Hexworks/zircon/README.md

 ## Credits
 Zircon is created and maintained by Adam Arold, Milan Boleradszki and Gergely Lukacsy

-*We're open to suggestions, feel free to comment or to send me a message.
+*We're open to suggestions, feel free to comment or to send us a message.
 Pull requests are also welcome!*

 Zircon is powered by: